-As tourism and transportation are considered to be two different disciplines, most existing studies were performed on each discipline separately.
-The outcome is that the relationships between transportation and tourism have still not investigated deeply (La Rocca, 2015; Gross and Grimm, 2018).
-Although transport has been acknowledged as one of the most significant factors shaping the development of international and domestic tourism (Page, 1999), the importance of tourism related mobility has never been thoroughly investigated in mobility studies (Chew,1987; Gunn,1994; Hall,1991; Inskeep,1991; Page,1994,1999).
-This lack of theoretical basis incurred despite the fact that tourism has been the most substantial type of mobility over the past decades.
-Only lately there is an indication for evolvement (Gronau, 2017),
+There are only a few interdisciplinary studies examining tourism and transportation together, as each is considered a separate discipline.
+Consequently, the relationships between transportation and tourism have yet to be deeply investigated (Gross and Grimm, 2018; La Rocca, 2015).
+Although transportation has been acknowledged as one of the most significant factors affecting the development of international and domestic tourism (Page, 1999), the importance of tourism-related mobility has never been thoroughly researched in mobility studies (Chew,1987; Gunn,1994; Hall,1991; Inskeep,1991; Page,1994,1999).
+This lack of theoretical grounding is striking given that, in decent decades, tourism has developed into one of the most significant forms of mobility.
+Only lately has there been any impetus to address this dearth of theoretical resources in academic studies (Gronau, 2017).

-The main problem stems from the fact that conventional transport research has developed much knowledge on systematic demand trips (such as commuting), which has only one origin and one destination.
-It is clear that insights gained from regular mobility studies cannot be easily transferred to non-regular tourism and/or leisure trips, given the big differences in their nature.
-It is much more difficult to describe and explain multi-destination infrequent trips where the perceived utility of the trip stems from the trip itself.
+The main reason for this lacuna in the scholarship stems from the fact that most conventional transportation research has focused on systematic demand trips (such as commuting), have only one origin and one destination.
+It is clear that insights gained from studies on regular systematic mobility cannot easily be applied to non-regular tourism and/or leisure trips, given their considerable innate differences.
+It is far more difficult to describe and explain multi-destination, infrequent travel where, in contrast to utilitarian commuting, the trip is considered an end in itself.

-Past studies ignored the need to explore the problematic nature of tourism oriented transport as mentioned above.
-The lack of mobility and accessibility transport management strategies for constrained urban setting is thus an evident.
+As mentioned above, existing studies have tended to ignore the problematic nature of tourism-oriented transportation, resulting in a conspicuous lack of research on mobility, accessibility, and transportation management strategies for constrained urban settings in the context of leisure travel.

-Most studies of transport in relation to tourism has been mainly descriptive, focusing on the transport modes used to move tourists from their origins to their destinations and back (i. e.
-Page, 1994; Hodgson, 1988; Prideaux, 1993).
-Other studies, still in a descriptive manner, recognize the role of transport system as an essential component of successful tourism development (Hall et al., 2017; Gronau, 2017; Papaix and Coca-Stefaniak, 2020; Kaul, 1985; Wheatcroft, 1994;, Masson and Petiot, 2009; Khadaroo and Seetanah, 2008).
+Most studies of transportation in relation to tourism have been descriptive in nature and have focused on modes of transportation used by tourists to travel from their points of origin to their destinations and back (Hodgson, 1988; Page, 1994; Prideaux, 1993).
+Other studies, also of a descriptive nature, have recognized the role of transportation systems as an essential component of successful tourism development (Gronau, 2017; Hall et al., 2017; Kaul, 1985; Khadaroo and Seetanah, 2008; Masson and Petiot, 2009; Papaix and Coca-Stefaniak, 2020; Wheatcroft, 1994).

-The confluence between a non-systematic demand as tourists, and a systematic demand as commuters, on the same space and infrastructures, creates the impacts aforementioned.
-Some studies analyze that effect, but very seldom entire solutions are presented (Page, 1995; Halsall, 1998; Hall, 1993, 1999; Prideaux, 2000; Gronan and Kagemeier, 2007; Schiefelbusch et al., 2007).
+The confluence between the irregular demand created by tourists, and the systematic demand of commuters, in the same space and using the same infrastructure, has the effects mentioned above.
+Some studies analyze these effects, but very seldomly do they offer comprehensive solutions (Gronan and Kagemeier, 2007; Hall, 1993, 1999; Halsall, 1998; Page, 1995; Prideaux, 2000; Schiefelbusch et al., 2007).

-Many studies were focused on travel behavior and travel patterns to urban tourist destinations.
-Some of them concentrated on general modes (Halsall, 1998; Scuttari et al., 2011) while others on specific modes as “dockless” bike sharing (Yang et al., 2019), public transportation (Miravet et al., 2021) and pedestrian behavior (Asriana,, 2021).
-Forecasting the demand for tourism with relation to transportation infrastructures and modes was done by several studies.
-These studies indicate data and parameters that can influence the demand, but also here, tools for improving the accessibility were not suggested (i.e Okuyama, 2011; Tsukai et al., 2010; Perez-Olhoyoi et al., 2017; Yang et al., 2021).
-The use of transportation planning models in order to analyze travel patterns is performed largely (Mortazavi and Nerhagen,1998; Cohen and Harris,1998; Tot and David, 2010; Mason and Petiot, 2009; Tsukai et al., 2010).
-Also investigating the spatial distribution of tourism flows, with implications for planning, was in the core of many studies for different transportation modes as taxi (Bing et al., 2021), public transportation (Domenech and Gutierez, 2017), a sightseeing buses (Farias, 2010), and for general modes (McKercher and Lew, 2004; Gao et al., 2021 ).
+Many studies have focused on travel behavior and travel patterns to urban tourist destinations.
+Some of these have considered general modes (Halsall, 1998; Scuttari et al., 2011) while others have examined specific modes, such as dockless bike sharing (Yang et al., 2019), public transportation (Miravet et al., 2021), and pedestrian behavior (Asriana, 2021).
+While several studies seeking to forecast the demand for tourism in relation to transportation infrastructures and modes have produced data and parameters that can influence the demand, they have not suggested any tools for improving accessibility (i.e., Okuyama, 2011; Perez-Olhoyoi et al., 2017; Tsukai et al., 2010; Yang et al., 2021).
+Transportation planning models are most frequently used for analyzing of travel patterns (Cohen and Harris,1998; Mason and Petiot, 2009; Mortazavi and Nerhagen,1998; Tot and David, 2010; Tsukai et al., 2010) and a number of studies have focused on investigating the spatial distribution of tourism flows and their implications for planning for different transportation modes, such as taxis (Bing et al., 2021), public transportation (Domenech and Gutierez, 2017), sightseeing buses (Farias, 2010), and more general transportation modes (Gao et al., 2021; McKercher and Lew, 2004).